Steve Mildenhall: Coaching career

-On 24 July 2018, he returned to home-town club Swindon Town as the goalkeeper coach following the departure of Dean Thornton to the Taiwan national team.
+On 24 July 2018, he returned to home-town club Swindon Town as the goalkeeper coach following the departure of Dean Thornton to the Chinese Taipei national team.

-On 7 January 2022, due to a goalkeeping shortage, Mildenhall was named as substitute for Swindon's 1–4 defeat against Premier League side Manchester City in the FA Cup.
+On 7 January 2022, due to a goalkeeping shortage, Mildenhall was named as substitute for Swindon's 4–1 defeat against Premier League side Manchester City in the FA Cup.

 In 2023, he was appointed joint-interim head coach, alongside Gavin Gunning, after Scott Lindsey left Swindon Town for Crawley Town.
+He and Gunning were appointed again for the final match of the season following the sacking of Jody Morris.